TalhaSeven/React-Formik-Yup-MUI/README.md

 - Form validation for email and password using Yup schema.
 - Integration of Formik for handling form values, submission, and validation.
 - Material-UI components for styling the form elements.
+- Hover effect with shadow on the form for better visual feedback.

 #### Usage